ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_14/README.md

 understanding of the tools involved and careful setup of the build environment.
-By following these professional steps, it will be able to download, compile, and customize the Android 14 codebase for your specific needs.
+By following these professional steps, it will be able to download, compile, and customize the Android 14 codebase for the specific needs.
 This process is invaluable for deep customization, device support, and contributing to the Android Open Source Project.